vinaymh2025/Senti-Geo-Twitter/README.md

-# senti-geo-twitter
-Sentiment and geographical analysis of twitter data
+We have tried to extract tweets from twitter and perform sentiment and temporal analysis on them.